 CHANGE WEAPONS - by putting away an item or weapon and drawing out another.

-SPRINT - Move up to your Hero's normal speed per round (this can be used in addition to the free MOVE action below)
+SPRINT - Move up to your Hero's Speed in metres per round (this can be used in addition to the free MOVE action below)

 You can also do one of the following while performing an Action.